-- Enquire, on behalf of discussants and other presenters about the status and expected completion date of papers/presentations; - Arrange in advance with all participants the order of speaking and time limits; - Arrive early to the session or room to re-confirm with all participants the order of speaking and the time limits, as follows: For panels with five presenters and a discussant, 10 minutes per speaker and 10 minutes for discussants is appropriate.
+- Enquire, on behalf of discussants and other presenters about the status and expected completion date of papers/presentations; - Arrange in advance with all participants the order of speaking and time limits; - Arrive early to the session or room to re-confirm with all participants the order of speaking and the time limits, as follows: For panels with four presenters and a discussant, 10 minutes per speaker and 10 minutes for discussants is appropriate.
 If there are five speakers without a discussant, 12 minutes per speaker is appropriate.
 For other permutations of panel member composition, presentations from presenters/discussants should conclude with at least 30 minutes remaining for general discussion.
-In consultation with panel conveners, flexibility should be exercised for innovative panel structures. - Start the session at the scheduled time by introducing the title of the session and all of its presenters (names and institutional affiliations); - Maintain strict time limits for each speaker and discussant in accordance with individual allocations; - Moderate panel and/or floor discussions; - Familiarise yourself with the BISA conference Code of Conduct and if necessary - intervene in session discussions if unacceptable comments are made (if in a virtual session this can be either verbally or in the Zoom chat function).
-Chairs can also request individuals to leave the room (or, if in a virtual session, the chair can ask session hosts to remove delegates from a room) if unacceptable comments continue or escalate.
-Chairs, along with room hosts, are expected to incidents the BISA Director, Juliet Drvden: report such to juliet.dryden@bisa.ac.uk

-Adjourn the session on time to allow the room to clear before the next session begins.
+In consultation with panel conveners, flexibility should be exercised for innovative panel structures. - Start the session at the scheduled time by introducing the title of the session and all of its presenters (names and institutional affiliations); - Maintain strict time limits for each speaker and discussant in accordance with individual allocations; - Moderate panel and/or floor discussions; - Ensure (to the greatest extent possible) that everyone who wishes to participate in the discussion has an opportunity to do so.
+This may require collecting sets of questions from the floor. - Familiarise yourself with the BISA conference Code of Conduct and if necessary intervene in session discussions if unacceptable comments are made.
+Chairs can also request individuals to leave the room if unacceptable comments continue or escalate.
+Chairs are expected to report such incidents to the BISA Director, Juliet Dryden: juliet.dryden@bisa.ac.uk - Adjourn the session on time to allow the room to clear before the next session begins.